Tamerlan Tsarnaev: Katherine Russell

-At the time of the bombings on April 15, 2013, Russell was living with her husband and daughter in the Norfolk Street family home in Cambridge.
-The younger brother also officially lived there, but in practice stayed in a dorm at UMass Dartmouth.

 After her husband's death, Russell retreated to her parents' home in Rhode Island.
 Her parents released a statement saying "[o]ur daughter has lost her husband today, the father of her child.
 We cannot begin to comprehend how this horrible tragedy occurred.
 In the aftermath of the Patriots' Day horror, we know that we never really knew Tamerlan Tsarnaev.
-Our hearts are sickened by the knowledge of the horror he has inflicted."
-She refused to take custody of her husband's remains and reverted to using her maiden name.
+Our hearts are sickened by the knowledge of the horror he has inflicted".
+Russell refused to take custody of her husband's remains and reverted to using her maiden name.

 Investigators found bomb-making instructions, downloaded from Inspire magazine, on Russell's computer.
 Dzhokhar Tsarnaev told the FBI that he and his brother had learned to make bombs by reading Inspire, but it was not clear who downloaded the files.
 Her web history included searches for "If your husband becomes a shahid, what are the rewards for you?" and "the rewards for the wife of Mujahedeen."
 The FBI collected Russell's DNA after female DNA was found on bomb fragments; neither her DNA nor her fingerprints matched those on the bombs.

-No charges were filed against Russell and "there's been no suggestion at all by the government that she's going to be indicted," according to her lawyer, Amato DeLuca.
-He insisted that Russell was not aware of her husband's criminal activity, and said she has since "provided them [the FBI] with a lot of information, many, many, many, many hours.
-I don't know what else she could have done."
+No charges were filed against Russell in connection with the Boston Marathon bombing.

-As of 12 June 2015, she lived on "a quiet street in New Jersey" with her daughter.
+As of 12 June 2015, Russell lived on "a quiet street in New Jersey" with her daughter.